 - (also known as pan punji).
-The farmers preserve natural forests to support the climbing betel vines and sustain soil fertility over time.53 - o Indigenous Peoples in Bangladesh have customs, spiritual beliefs, rituals, taboos and sanctions, which are integral parts of their sustainable use of natural resources and conservation.
+The farmers preserve natural forests to support the climbing betel vines and sustain soil fertility over time.54 - o Indigenous Peoples in Bangladesh have customs, spiritual beliefs, rituals, taboos and sanctions, which are integral parts of their sustainable use of natural resources and conservation.
 There are cultural taboos, for example, during mating seasons, they do not hunt animals; on the full moon or the day of the new moon, they do not fish from the river; when practicing jum (shifting) cultivation, they do not fell the big trees.
 All such taboos and practices are integral to their natural resource management systems. - Indigenous peoples in Asia use crop diversification, change of hunting and gathering periods, food preservation methods including seed banking and exchange networks among the communities, multi-cropping, conservation of forest and watershed, and awareness-raising and solidarity actions to ensure food security and adapt to climate change. - The Maasai pastoralists in Kenya apply indigenous knowledge to determine a wide range of plant seasonality, nutritional value, toxicity, and medicinal properties for both humans and the different livestock/animals they keep.
-They have common property regimes where access to pastures and water is negotiated and dependent on flexible and reciprocal arrangements such as herd accumulation, keeping multispecies herds, tree fodder during the dry season, olokeri/olopololi and intra community mechanisms to mitigate and adapt to climate change.54
+They have common property regimes where access to pastures and water is negotiated and dependent on flexible and reciprocal arrangements such as herd

-53 See footnote 45.
+54 See footnote 45.